Skip to main content

 table1_row["field2"] = table1_row["field1"].transform(DemoFunctionSpec(...))

-Get a Sub Field
+Get a sub field

-type, you can obtain a data slice on a specific sub field of it, similar to getting a field of a data scope.
+If the data slice has Struct type, you can obtain a data slice on a specific sub field of it, similar to getting a field of a data scope.

 Data Collector